 I mapped out the story in a way that it effectively took the audience to an emotional journey and kept the story fun and interesting.
 I utilized the three-act structure (context, problem, resolution) to increase the audience engagement and drive their emotions and actions.

 The beginning of the story was taking too long to show the context and problem space.
 This made the audience less engaged before introducing Grow Together as a solution.
-By minimmizing the time to reveal the problem space and moving on to the solution more quickly, I was able to keep the audience's attention through out the entire video.
+By minimizing the time to reveal the problem space and moving on to the solution more quickly, I was able to keep the audience's attention throughout the entire video.

-I also found it crucial to employ the best cut and transition effects to enhannce the story while keeing the audience engaged in the midst of a scene change.
-Especially, J-cut and L-cut effects were fulpful to achive smooth visual flow.
+I also found it crucial to employ the best cut and transition effects to enhance the story while keeping the audience engaged during a scene change.
+Especially, J-cut and L-cut effects were helpful to achieve smooth visual flow.

-To create emotional connections with the target audience, I recruited a person who respresent the demographic of a largest group of people who may be contributing the climate crisis through packaging waste, paper/plustic coffee cup waste, etc.
+To create emotional connections with the target audience, I recruited a person who represents the demographic of the largest group of people who may be contributing to the climate crisis through packaging waste, paper/plastic coffee cup waste, etc.

 Occupatiion: Project Manager at a tech company